Anthony Joshua vs. Otto Wallin: Joshua vs Wallin

 Joshua put on a dominant performance in his first bout with new trainer Ben Davison.
 After multiple rounds of calculated pressure punching, Joshua hurt Wallin with a hard left hook in the 5th.
 After Joshua dominated the rest of the round, causing extensive damage to Wallin's face, the Swede's corner pulled him out in-between rounds.

 Aftermath

-With Wilder's one sided defeat, plans for a showdown with Joshua were dropped and speculation moved towards a bout with either Filip Hrgović or Zhilei Zhang.
+After the event, the promoters revealed contracts had previously been signed for Wilder and Joshua to fight next if they both won their respective fights.
+However, due to Wilder's defeat, these plans were cancelled.
+Instead, Joshua faced former UFC heavyweight champion Francis Ngannou in Riyadh on March 8th.